saifookhan/ancode/README.md

 # ANCODE

 Short, memorable alphanumeric codes (*ANCODEs) that redirect to URLs or display notes.
-Typable, readable, speakable—no QR required (but QR supported).
+Typable, readable, speakable—no QR required (but QR supported)..

 ## Project Structure